sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 Packages that are not part of Sage will first become optional or experimental (the latter if they will not build on all supported systems).
-After they have been in one of these two categories for a year without problems they can be proposed to be included as standard packages in Sage.
+After they have been in one of these two categories for some time without problems they can be proposed to be included as standard packages in Sage.

 To propose a package for optional/experimental inclusion please